 - Take a skiing lesson.
 I’ve never skied in my life, and neither have my kids, but we live about 10 miles away from a major east coast ski resort.
 This would be a great time to get everyone bundled up and out on the slopes for a crash course in the fine art of skiing.
 (Hopefully not crashing, of course.)

 - Try geocaching.
 My kids tried this once with my sister, and they have raved about it ever since.
 All you need is a zippered bag with small trinkets and a smartphone with the geocaching app.
 Then you go for a hike to find the treasure.
 When you find it, you leave your trinket, take a trinket from the box, and sign your name.
 That’s it!
 It’s like a little treasure hunt every time.
 Learn more here.
-Don’t forget your Wild Zora snacks and water to keep the hunger at bay while you’re walking!

 - Have a movie marathon.
 My kids love to watch tv.
 Don’t they all?
 At any rate, they would happily curl up with me and watch movies all day.
 Whether you stream from Netflix, rent some from Redbox, or just watch normal DVDs, gather up a bunch you haven’t seen in a long time and binge watch all afternoon.
 Don’t forget the popcorn.